i05nagai/memorandum/language/english_speaking.md

     * give title
         * Her latest novel, entitled "The Forgotten Sex", is out this week.
 * entail
+    * to involve or make sth necessary
+        * many investment entails risk
+    * to make sth necessary, or to involve sth
+        * such a large investment inevitably entails some risk
+        * Reparing the roof will entail spending a lot of money
 * comparatively
 * cusp
     * the dividing line between two very different things